Aleph-Alpha/pharia-engine/OPERATING.md

 base-repository = "my-org/my-team/skills"
 ```

-With the remote configuration above, PhariaKernel will serve any skill deployed on the specified OCI registry under the namespace `my-team`.
+With the remote configuration above, PhariaEngine will serve any skill deployed on the specified OCI registry under the namespace `my-team`.

 ### Authentication Against OCI Registries

-You can provide each namespace in PhariaKernel with credentials to authenticate against the specified OCI registry.
+You can provide each namespace in PhariaEngine with credentials to authenticate against the specified OCI registry.
 Set the environment variables that are expected from the operator config:

 ```sh
 NAMESPACES__MY_TEAM__REGISTRY_USER=Joe.Plumber